WenxiDai/Phd-game/README.md

 ## Credits

-Original game developed by Mianzhi Wang, modified and enhanced for this version.
+Original game developed by Mianzhi Wang (open source game), modified and enhanced for this version.

 ## License